Ngwo: Geography

-Ngwo is the only town in Nigeria that is in three Local Government Areas.
-Those Local Government Areas include: Udi, Enugu North and Enugu South Local Government Areas.
-This has been so, either for political reasons or for Ngwo being critical, as a major landlord, to the commercial nerve centres of those Local Government Areas, namely: Ninth Mile Corner and Enugu township.
 Geographically, Ngwo is bounded to the north by Abor, to the south by Nsude, to the west by Eké, and to the east by Niké.
 Ngwo remains a historically important place in Enugu state.

 Ngwo is a hilly area, with much of the land area being up to 600 meters above sea level.
 The hills are moderately sloping and undulating.